Nutrition and Pancreatic Cancer

 - Understand the pathology underlying the development of pancreatic cancer.

 - Enumerate nutrients, foods, and dietary patterns that may be protective against pancreatic cancer.

 - Develop and implement strategies for assisting clients in adopting the lifestyle changes and dietary patterns that decrease the risk of pancreatic cancer.

-Course content was written by Mary Franz, MS, RDN, LDN, a research dietitian at Harvard University and a freelance health and science writer.
+Course content was written by Mary Franz, MS, RDN, LDN, a freelance health and science writer.